bra1n/townsquare/CONTRIBUTING.md

 ## Pull Request Guidelines

-- The `master` branch is what is currently deployed to the website.
+- The `main` branch is what is currently deployed to the website.
 All development should be done in dedicated branches.

 - Work in the `src` folder and **DO NOT** checkin `dist` in the commits.